 Last year, during Super Bowl LIII, over 24 terabytes of data was transferred by more than 38K users within Mercedes-Benz stadium.
 That is a 47% increase from the year before; the equivalent of 28 million selfies, 4.8 million songs, and 960 days of touchdown dance videos.
 According to Extreme Networks, the official wi-fi solutions provider for the Super Bowl, fans typically use the wifi for taking photos and videos, live streaming the match, video calling friends and family and placing bets on their FanDuel sportsbook.
 Last year these fans were streaming and engaging in record numbers, and expectations for the 2020 event are even higher.

 “Whereas public wi-fi is a convenience enjoyed by many, everyone MUST assume that ALL public wifi networks are insecure,” shares ID’s CTO and SVP of Forensics and Investigations, Joe Martinez.
-“Using a VPN or proxy app on your smart device is the only way to ensure you are as protected as possible when accessing the Wild West that is public wi-fi access.”
+“Using a VPN or proxy app on your smart device is the only way to ensure you are as protected as possible when accessing the Wild West that is public wi-fi access.
+This is why many people should consider using a disney plus vpn so they can enjoy a wide variety of streaming content without compromising their data security.”

 Whether you’re attending the game at or hanging out at a local bar, take note of a few of these tips from Wired.com to help keep your security at the top of its game: